ChaoHuang2018/POLAR_Tool/examples/README.md

 ### Instructions on running Alpha-beta-crown + flow*

-1. Requirements: pull alpha-beta-crown from <href>https://github.com/huanzhang12/alpha-beta-CROWN</href> and put the folder in the root directory `POLAR_Tool/`
+1. Requirements: pull alpha-beta-crown from <href>https://github.com/huanzhang12/alpha-beta-CROWN</href> and put the folder in the root directory `POLAR_Tool/`.
+  * Recommend the <a href=https://github.com/huanzhang12/alpha-beta-CROWN/tree/7745bd1e6e10ea482c021e5d65b0a56daf0be4a6> November 21 release</a>.
 2. Update the `Makefile` in each of the `./benchmark1-6` directories, by adding an object `flowstar_1step_v1`.
 Refer to the example `Makefile` in `./acc` directory.
 Then, make the objects.
 3. Open terminal in the current directory (POLAR_Tool/examples/).
 Run command `python abcrown_flowstar_verifier.py --config ./benchmark dir/benchmark yaml file`.
 For instance,
    * for acc, use command `python abcrown_flowstar_verifier.py --config ./acc/acc.yaml`.